svenseeberg/data-diode/INSTALL.md

 1. Plug the SD card and USB drive into the RPi.

 # Hardware setup
+1. Attach one USB Ethernet adapters to each Raspberry Pi.
+Use the (blue) USB 3 ports.
-1. Connect the fiber converters with USB ethernet adapters to the Raspberry Pis.
+1. Connect the USB Ethernet adapters to the fiber converters.
 1. Use the fiber signal splitter to send the Tx signal from the sender back into the sender Rx and into the receiver Rx.
-1. If you want to physically guarantee that there is no reverse channel, you can add a diode with a pull down or pull up resistor betwen the Tx and Rx pins.
-Alternatively, an optocoupler can be used to galvanically separate the circuits.
-Don't forget to [disconnect the bluetooth and WLAN antennae](https://raspberrypi.stackexchange.com/questions/114596/desolder-wifi-bluetooth-module-on-a-raspberry-pi-4).
-1. Flash the `arduino/arduino.ino` file on the Arduino.
-1. Connect the Arduino via USB to the receiving RPi.
 1. Set up the power supply for both RPis.
-1. Attach one USB Ethernet adapters to each Raspberry Pi.
-Use the (blue) USB 3 ports.
+1. Optional: Flash the `arduino/arduino.ino` file on the Arduino.
+1. Optional: Connect the Arduino via USB to the receiving RPi.

 ## Configure UEFI and install OpenBSD
 1. When the UEFI logo appears, hit the ESC key to enter the setup.